Numan309/ENCRYPTIX-task-no-4/README.md

-# Tribute Page: Cristiano Ronaldo - A Role Model
+# Tribute Page: Cristiano Ronaldo

 This tribute page is dedicated to Cristiano Ronaldo, celebrating his career and influence as a role model in the world of football.